 Vacancies

-PhD students and staff
+PhD students

 Independent funding / Masters / summer student projects

 We regularly support summer studentships and MSc research students.
 Potential projects are listed below.
 We are also keen to support individuals seeking independent funding from UK or international fellowships, studentships or short-term placement schemes.
 We are particularly keen to support individuals seeking to learn and expand the area of cell-free synthetic biology.
 In addition, we also welcome self-funded individuals.
-Please contact Dr Simon Moore at s.j.r.moore[at]kent.ac.uk for informal discussions.
+Please contact Dr Simon Moore at simon.moore[at]qmul.ac.uk for informal discussions.

 Synthetic biology for natural products

 Synthetic biology is accelerating the discovery of promising new bioactive natural products.
 We are interested in studying "silent" biosynthetic gene clusters and specific pathways of interest.
-Our focus is on developing tools that overcome barriers in natural product discovery, as well as studying biosynthetic pathways.
+Our focus is on developing tools that overcome barriers in natural product discovery, as well as studying and engineering biosynthetic pathways.

 Novel antibiotics for Gram-negative bacterial infectious diseases